rotary-genomics/rotary/README.md

 once the run is finished.

 In addition, please check the following:
+- QC results (`logs/qc_long.log`) -- shows how many reads were retained vs. discarded during the QC filter step (this is technically in the `logs` folder mentioned above, but I wanted to add it here again to stress that it is worth checking)
 - Assembly quality (`assembly/assembly_info.txt`) -- see how many contigs you got and circular vs linear status
 - Detailed end repair log (`assembly/end_repair/verbose.log`) -- this is hard to read, but it's helpful to look for any signs of errors or warnings.
 You can also see how contig rotation went after the stitch.